trufflesuite/trufflesuite.com/src/docs/ganache/how-to/workspaces/create-workspaces.md

 ## Create a workspace from scratch

 You can also create a workspace from the home screen.
-Selecting either Ethereum or Corda from the `NEW WORKSPACE` dropdown then clicking the `NEW WORKSPACE` button on the home screen will take us to the [options screen to configure your workspace](#workspace-configuration).
+Selecting either Ethereum or Filecoin from the `NEW WORKSPACE` dropdown then clicking the `NEW WORKSPACE` button on the home screen will take us to the [options screen to configure your workspace](#workspace-configuration).

 ![New Workspace Button](/img/docs/ganache/v2-shared-seese/home-new-workspace.png)